 - For the Dads- Plan breakfast in bed for mama and let the kids help prepare.
 Or get yourself and the kids dressed up fancy and take mama to dinner or have dinner at the house together.
 Keep it simple- take out is always fine!

 - Father Daughter dances happen most frequently during the month of February.
 Starting in January look up local churches, ymca’s, large gyms to check the schedule.
 Most of them will have a dance you can take your daughter too.
 If not, have them dress up for a date night out with you!
 This goes for the boys too, they may not have a dance to go to but you can still plan a special night out with them doing what they love!

 I hope you find this list of ideas helpful!
 I tried to find ways to keep it really simple but still just as sweet.
-I can’t wait to start these traditions that they can look forward to every year!
+I can’t wait to continue and start some of these traditions that they will look forward to every year!